boot2docker/boot2docker/doc/WORKAROUNDS.md

 ## BTRFS (ie, mkfs inside a privileged container)

-Note: AUFS on top of BTRFS has many, many issues.
-If you do this, please don't forget to change your docker graph backend using the `-s btrfs` daemon flag.
+Note: AUFS on top of BTRFS has many, many issues, so the boot2docker init script will autodetect that `/var/lib/docker` is a btrfs partition and will set `-s btrfs` for you.

 ```console
 docker@boot2docker:~$ docker pull debian:latest